williamlmetcalf/FrontEndTests/README.md

 ## Vue Validation (with Vuelidate) Exercise

-### Create a Payment Workflow
 In this exercise you will create a basic payment workflow using Vue.js.
 You will be using [Vuelidate](https://vuelidate.js.org/) to validate your form information, and [Vue Filters](https://vuejs.org/v2/guide/filters.html) to format data.
+Complete this exercise using this [JSFiddle](https://jsfiddle.net/medtelligent_engineering/snb28arq/19/) as a base.

 Your application will contain three steps:

-#### 1. Enter Payment Information
+### 1. Enter Payment Information
 In this workflow step you will accept the following information from the user:

 * First Name